“I saw them do this once on Lost,”

 what to do with a coconut.

-I discovered one on my beach walk home with Andie laying on the sandy shore.
-Cosseted by a thick brown husk it weighed more than a small child but I toted it nonetheless.
+I discovered one on my beach walk home laying on the sandy shore.
+Cosseted by a thick brown husk it weighed more than a small child, but I toted it nonetheless.

 Much to my dismay, after bouncing it against the stone path like a basketball, the coconut exploded its rancid juice.